 This comparative risk assessment is precautionary because, for aerial uses, the mix/load and application tasks are always undertaken by different individuals (ground crew and pilots, respectively) whereas the EFSA calculator assumes that a single operator handles the concentrate and applied the spray solution.
-Operator exposure conclusion The proposed uses of 'Asulox' through aerial, ground-based and hand-held sprayers are predicted to result in an acceptable risk to operators. hand-held equipme product to 100 part ent risk assessment areas, th ent (which under previous en is of water) can be brought ir use (1 part of product in 4 pa nergency notices was re- nto line with the maximu stricted to 1 part of to human health ef • 'Wear suital sure calculations and consid fects, the following operator ble protective clothing (cove e concentrate' protection phrase is requ uired.
-Bystander and resident exposure - r and resident exposure estir al approaches used before tl have significant act non-acutely toxic c account the higher er) risk assessment is not red ute toxicity or the potential to ompounds, the average exp exposures on some days, w e, the exposure assessment exert toxic effects after osure over a longer dura hich will be offset by low a single exposure.
-For ttion will take into ver exposures on other Ground-based spra aving.
-Resident exposure estimates using the EFSA c and the calculations are pre Estimated resider nt exposure (longer term ex xposure) N lodel data Asu lam Total absorbed dose (mg/kg bw/day) % of systemic AOEL EFSA calculator: field crop (boom) sprayer application outdoors to low crops Buffer zone: 2-3 m Drift reduction technology: no DT50: 30 days DFR: 3 μg/cm/kg a.s./ha Interval between treatments: 365 days Number of applications and application rate: 1 x 4.4 kg a.s./ha (worst case) Resident child Drift (75 th percentile) 0.0181 4% Drift (75 th percentile) Vapour (75 th percentile) Deposits (75 th percentile) 0.0181 4% 0.2% 2%
+Operator exposure conclusion The proposed uses of 'Asulox' through aerial, ground-based and hand-held sprayers are predicted to result in an acceptable risk to operators.
+Subject to agreement risk assessment areas, the maximum concentration for use through hand-held equipment (which under previous emergency notices was restricted to 1 part of product to 100 parts of water) can be brought into line with the maximum concentration specified for aerial use (1 part of product in 4 parts of spray solution).
+Based on the exposure calculations and considering the classification of 'Asulox' with respect to human health effects, the following operator protection phrase is required.
+'Wear suitable protective clothing (coveralls) and suitable protective gloves when handling the concentrate' Bystander and resident exposure Previous bystander and resident exposure estimates for 'Asulox' were based on the non- harmonised national approaches used before the 2016 implementation date for the EFSA calculator.
+An acute (bystander) risk assessment is not required for plant protection products that do not have significant acute toxicity or the potential to exert toxic effects after a single exposure.
+For non-acutely toxic compounds, the average exposure over a longer duration will take into account the higher exposures on some days, which will be offset by lower exposures on other days, and, therefore, the exposure assessment for residents also covers bystander exposure.
+Ground-based spraying .
+Resident exposure estimates using the EFSA calculator for the proposed use of 'Asulox' are summarised below and the calculations are presented in the appendix.
+Estimated resident exposure (longer term exposure) N lodel data Asu lam Total absorbed dose % of sy (mg/kg bw/day) EFSA calculator: field crop (boom) sprayer application outdoors to low crops Buffer zone: 2-3 m Drift reduction technology: no DT 50 : 30 days DFR: 3 μg/cm 2 /kg a.s./ha Interval between treatments: 365 days Number of applications and application rate: 1 x 4.4 kg a.s./ha (worst case) Resident child Drift (75 th percentile) 0.0181 4% Drift (75 th percentile) Vapour (75 th percentile) Deposits (75 th percentile) 0.0181 4% 0.2% 2%